 (1) To capture researchers’ experience with patient and other stakeholders engagement in research, (2) to describe the role of patients and other health care stakeholders in research projects, and (3) to describe engagement in research from the researcher point of view.

-PCORI, “How We Evaluate Key Aspects of Our Work”, available online at : http://www.pcori.org/research-results/evaluating-our-work/how-we-evaluate-key-aspects-our-work
+“How We Evaluate Key Aspects of Our Work”, on pcori website, consulted : June, 15th 2017.

-- Scientific Rigour: Was the development of the evaluation tool scientifically rigorous and based on existing evidence on patient and public engagement?
+- Scientific rigor: Was the development of the assessment tool scientifically rigorous and evidence-based on patient and public engagement?

-- Patient and Public Perspective: Does the evaluation tool take into account the views of patients and the public (both in its development and use)?
+- Patient and Public Perspective: Does the assessment tool take into account the views of patients and the public (both in their development and use)?